 Try wearing a jumpsuit

-I bought this jumpsuit at Macy’s, and I love it!
+I bought this jumpsuit at Macy’s, and loved the cut because the waistline is slimming.
 Watch my video review below.

-What I love about my jumpsuit is that it’s super slimming and has a lovely design at the waist that is figure-flattering.
-My only issue is that it has a zipper on the back that requires assistance if I have to go to the bathroom.
+My only issue with my jumpsuit is that the zipper is in the back, making it hard to get out of if I have to go to the bathroom.
 A side zipper would have been a much better idea.
 I solved that problem by purchasing a zipper helper on Amazon.
 It works like a charm.

 Be creative with patterns and prints